JeffersonLab/JEventViewer/README.md

 The code can be downloaded from its github site:

     git clone https://github.com/JeffersonLab/JEventViewer.git

-The default branch is "2.0" but one can ensure that by calling:

-    git checkout 2.0
+    git checkout

-There’s the jar file JEventViewer-2.0.jar in the java/jars/java8 directory, already pre-built with Java 8, so one does not need to build it.
+There’s the jar file JEventViewer-2.x.jar in the java/jars/java8 directory, already pre-built with Java 8, so one does not need to build it.
 There's another one in java/jars/java15 directory built with Java 15.